Skip to content

 The Creative Community Output Collective: exploring local communities experience during the COVID-19 pandemic in Greater Manchester

-It was raised by our study’s Advisory Group of the importance of developing a lay-friendly, engaging and accessible output that could bring the findings of the research to life in a different, non-academic format.
+The Advisory Group for this study raised the importance of developing a lay-friendly, engaging and accessible output that could bring the findings of the research to life in a different, non-academic format.

 Taking inspiration from the globally acclaimed Chicken Soup for the Soul, we developed a spin-off booklet (‘zine’) (entitled Manchester Memories: A Triumph over Adversity).
 Between 2022 and 2024, a collective of public contributors and researchers worked together to co-design, plan and co-create a ‘zine’.
 Using anonymised data from the qualitative research as the basis of the material, we worked with local community groups: the Caribbean and African Health Network and Young Identity to host a series of writing, poetry and art workshops to collectively co-create and write short stories, poems and testimonies that reflect and highlight the experiences of local groups during the pandemic.